Asset Management is a strategic and systematic process of maintaining, upgrading, and operating physical assets cost-effectively.

 The Michigan Department of Transportation (MDOT) uses Asset Management to identify and evaluate road conditions, thereby applying resources where they are most needed to maintain roads and the transportation system in general.

-Networks Northwest Regional Planning and Community Development staff provide regional support for the program, which includes: administrative support, liaison activities between the counties and MDOT, training, scheduling of inventory times, data collection, and equipment handling.
-Data collection by our GIS Analyst is coordinated with a County Road Commission employee and a representative from a local MDOT office.
-Each three-person team classified, evaluated and rated road conditions.
-Networks Northwest staff then generated maps and analysis for each county and for the region.
-In 2016, NWMCOG staff coordinated the rating of over 2,700 miles of federal-aid-eligible roads in Northwest Michigan.
+Networks Northwest Community Development staff provide regional support for the program, which includes: administrative support, liaison activities between the counties and MDOT, training, scheduling of inventory times, data collection, and equipment handling.
+Data collection is coordinated with a County Road Commission employee, a representative from a local MDOT office, and Networks Northwest staff utilizing the PAvement Surface Evaluation Rating (PASER) system on all Federal-Aid eligible roads.
+The PASER system rates on a 1-10 linear scale, with 1 being poor and 10 excellent.

 Northwest Michigan (Region 2) - Antrim County - Benzie County - Charlevoix County - Emmet County - Grand Traverse County - Kalkaska County - Leelanau County - Manistee County - Missaukee County - Wexford County

 Additional Pavement Reports can be found using the following link to access TAMC Dashboards.